danielabar/webpack-pluralsight/README.md

 For production, want minimized code, but not dev.
 Might also want to strip out console logs for production.

-To mimimize and uglify code, just add `-p` flag:
+To mimimize and uglify code, these features are already built into Webpack, just add `-p` flag:

 ```
 // package.json